mfayoumi/dining-philosophers/README.md

 ## Eating and Thinking processes are randomly chosen

 ### Run
-Pass the number of Philosophers to set up the table and forks in the Main class
+Pass the number of Philosophers to set up the table and forks in the Main class then run it

 ```java
 DiningPhilosopher diningPhilosopher = new DiningPhilosopher(100); // Initializing 100 philosophers